 Each academic year consists of 2 semesters.
 In a semester, academic and clinical work runs over 15 weeks with a mid-semester break of 1 week.
 A written examination will be held within a period of 2 weeks, after completion of 15 weeks of teaching in a given semester and 2 weeks of study leave.
 Clinical examination will be conducted at the end of the semester after giving 2 weeks clinical exposure to the students.
 The students will be given maximum of 2 weeks of vacation after clinical examination in each semester.
-Two weeks of holiday will be given to the students during the academic year one week for Sinhala/Tamil New year and Year-end/Christmas.
+Two weeks of holiday will be given to the students during the academic year one week for Sinhala/Tamil New year and Yearend/Christmas.

-First semester Week Second semester Week

-Academic activities and 8 Academic activities and 8

-clinical placement (1st clinical placement (1 st

-half) half)

-Mid semester break 1 Mid semester break 1

-Academic activities and 7 Academic activities and 7

-clinical placement (2nd clinical placement (2nd

-half) half)

-Study leave 2 Study leave 2

-End semester 2 End semester 2

-examination examination

-Clinical placement (for 2 Clinical placement (for 2

-exam preparation) exam preparation)

-Clinical examination 1 Clinical examination 1

-Vacation 2 Vacation 2

-University holidays 1 University holidays 1

-Total 26 26
+First semester Week Second semester Week Academic activities and 8 Academic activities and 8 clinical placement (1st half) clinical placement (1 st half) Mid semester break 1 Mid semester break 1 Academic activities and 7 Academic activities and 7 clinical placement (2 nd half) clinical placement (2 nd half) Study leave 2 Study leave 2 End semester examination 2 End semester examination 2 Clinical placement (for exam 2 Clinical placement (for exam 2 preparation) preparation) Clinical examination 1 Clinical examination 1 Vacation 2 Vacation 2 University holidays 1 University holidays 1 Total 26 Total 26

 5.6.4.
-General Academic Calendar
+General academic calendar

 5.7.
-Subject units offered by the Department for Bachelor of Science Honours in Nursing degree
+Course units offered by the Department for Bachelor of Science Honours in Nursing degree